subhransu/ios-cosmos/README.md

 And there is also [awesome-ios](https://github.com/vsouza/awesome-ios) by [Vinicius Souza](https://github.com/vsouza).
 So I don't want to recreate it.

-However, I definitely see something in all of the above resources.
-A community driven single point.
+However, I definitely see something is missing in all of the above resources.
+A community driven single point reference.
 I hope **iOS Cosmos** helps to solve this.

 ### Getting started with Xcode